stan-alam/philosophy/Pirsig/README.md

-## Zen and the art of motorcycle maintenance
+## Zen and the Art of Motorcycle Maintenance